 During that time she and her mother had lived under several aliases in New Zealand, South Africa and Australia, the Daily Mail reported.

-According to Queensland news reports, Bartlett initially fled to South Africa, where she married Juan Geldenhuys in 1995 and later gave birth to a son, now 17, before moving to New Zealand and becoming a citizen.
+According to Queensland news reports, Barnett initially fled to South Africa, where she married Juan Geldenhuys in 1995 and later gave birth to a son, now 17, before moving to New Zealand and becoming a citizen.

 She and her children had been living on the Sunshine Coast for at least the past four years, the Daily Mail reported.